 The Lancet report recommends cutting meat consumption in half, greatly reducing food waste, and replacing resource-intensive farming methods with approaches that require less fertilizer, and replenish the soil.
 The authors estimate that wide-spread adoption of plant-based diets could reduce agricultural emissions by up to 80 percent, and changes in food production practices could cut an additional 10 percent in 2050.
 Excellent summaries of the article appeared from the American Association for the Advancement of Science and from Inside Climate News.

-One of the EAT-Lancet Commission is to greatly reduce food waste.
+One of the recommendations of the EAT-Lancet Commission is to greatly reduce food waste.
 Coincidentally, a report released by Second Harvest Canada on January 17 is a thorough and detailed examination of that issue in Canada.
 “The Avoidable Crisis of Food Waste” states that Canada is one of the most wasteful countries in the world, generating the food waste equivalent to $1,766 per household per year, with an estimated 58 per cent of all food produced in Canada lost or wasted.
 Through supply chain analysis, the report estimates that nearly $21 billion worth occurs during the processing and manufacturing process, and more than $10 billion worth at the consumer level.
 The report also estimates the environmental cost of such waste: food in landfills creates methane gas, the equivalent of 56.6 million tonnes of carbon dioxide.
 The report makes dozens of recommendations for industry and government in a 32-page “Roadmap” for farmers, producers, retailers, restaurant owners, and government .
 The Technical report of how calculations were made is here .
 A CBC summary is here .
 A White paper by the Commission for Environmental Cooperation, Characterization and Management of Food Waste in North America concurred with much of Second Harvest’s analysis when it was published in 2018.

 On January 17, eight of Canada’s leading food manufacturers and retailers- (Kraft Heinz Canada, Loblaw Companies Ltd, Maple Leaf Foods, Metro Inc, Save-On-Foods, Sobeys Inc, Unilever Canada and Walmart Canada) – released a statement, committing themselves to cut food waste within their operations by 50% by the end of 2025, from 2016 levels.
 They will use the globally recognized Food Loss and Waste Accounting and Reporting Standard, which addresses this issue on a global scale.